-Honor Harrington: At All Costs, Book 11 of the main series was originally going to be the end of the Arc and set the stage for another series a generation later.
-The Battle at the end of the book was designed as the final battle The Battle of Manticore is the largest battle ever dreamed about, the sheer number of ships being at least an order of magnitude higher than the next largest battle, and the deaths number at over a million for both sides.
-The number of POW are the same.
-The plan was in the original vision to kill Honor in the final battle — at the height of her greatest victory — and set the stage for her son to continue the fight 20 years later against the Solarian League.
+Honor Harrington: At All Costs, Book 11 of the main series, was originally going to be the end of the Arc and set the stage for another series a generation later.
+The battle at the end of the book was designed as the final battle of Honor's series: The Battle of Manticore is the largest battle ever dreamed about, the sheer number of ships being at least an order of magnitude higher than the next largest battle, and the deaths number at over a million for both sides.
+The original plan was to kill Honor in the final battle — at the height of her greatest victory — and set the stage for her son and daughter to continue the fight 20 years later against the Solarian League.
 Then author Eric Flint joined the Wages of Sin subseries, forcing the ultimate Big Bad to enact their plan early and giving Weber a way to continue the plot without killing off the main character.
 What's worse is this battle, despite the horrors, is not decisive.
-Honor wins and keeps the Star Empire free, but despite the massive fleet destroyed has no ability to strike back.
+Honor wins and keeps the Star Empire free, but despite the massive fleet destroyed Manticore has no ability to strike back.
 Her fleet is the only thing protecting the homeworlds, freeing Haven to create a new fleet and try it again.
 Then Haven finds out that it had been manipulated into war with Manticore.
 Haven's President, Eloise Pritchart, takes this a bit amiss and makes an unannounced visit to Manticore itself, signs not only a peace treaty but a military alliance with Manticore, and combines the best of the best in three star nations in the Grand Alliance to face down Mesa and the Solarian League.
 It's going to be awesome.

 The first Conqueror book, Wolf of the Plains, climaxed with Temujin (AKA Genghis Khan) leading a Chin-backed alliance of Wolves, Olkhun'ut, and Kerait against the united Tartars.
 The second book, Lords of the Bow, subverted this trope - the Mongols have laid siege to Yenking and are preparing to attack it, but Kokchu persuades Genghis Khan to accept surrender at the last minute.